jts/nanopore_cfdna/README.md

 If you have multiple cores available use the `--threads` parameter to specify how many you would like to use.

 ## Results
-The nextflow pipeline automatically creates a `work` directory and `results` directory for each sample.
-Inside the results directory you will find:
+The nextflow pipeline automatically creates a `work` directory and results directories.
+Inside you will find:
 - `sample.fragmentation_ratios.tsv`: Ratio of short to long reads in 5Mb bins.
 - `sample.bamstats.tsv`: *Pomoxis* alignment statistics
 - `sample.read_modifications.tsv`: nanopolish methylation calling for reads